2026 – 33rd Legislative Priorities

 RELATING TO CORRECTIONAL FACILITIES.

-Requires the Director of Corrections and Rehabilitation to incrementally reduce the number of individuals incarcerated in private, out-of-state correctional institutions.
+Requires the Director of Corrections and Rehabilitation to incrementally return committed felons incarcerated in private, out-of-state correctional institutions to in-state correctional facilities.
 Requires reports to the Legislature.
+Effective 7/1/3000.
+(HD2)

-SUPPORT (H ) 2/20/2026 – Reported from PBS (Stand.
-Com.
-Rep. No. 601-26) as amended in HD 1, recommending passage on Second Reading and referral to JHA.
+SUPPORT (H ) 3/10/2026 – Passed Third Reading as amended in HD 2 with Representative(s) Shimizu voting aye with reservations; Representative(s) Pierick voting no (1) and none excused (0).
+Transmitted to Senate.
 KAPELA, AMATO, BELATTI, GRANDINETTI, HARTSFIELD, HUSSEY, ILAGAN, IWAMOTO, PERRUSO, POEPOE, SAYAMA, SOUZA, TARNAS PBS, JHA

 DCR; Adult Correctional Officers; Body Cameras; Appropriation